 Reduce carbon footprint – With sufficient participation and conservation, this benefit assumes that carbon based generation will be reduced.

 Improve air quality – Similarly to Reduce Carbon Footprint, a reduction in carbon based generation will improve air quality.

+Improve broadband/communications network – This benefit may be achieved if public communications networks are expanded or improved in order to support communications to customers

 Potential Negative Impacts: